 “I Make a Lot More Money Than My Boyfriend.
 Should I Break Up With Him?”

 My boyfriend took the academic and free-spirit route, attending a prestigious private university for undergrad, teaching abroad for a few years, and then getting a Master’s degree from an Ivy League university.
-For the last two years, he has been working at the same small company in a low-level position, making $60k per year, with no raises or promotions, while paying off student loans.
+For the last two years, he has been working at the same small company in a low-level position, with no raises or promotions, while paying off student loans.
 I’ve made a few subtle comments encouraging him to explore other opportunities, but he seems to be happy where he is and has even implied that he thinks he makes a good salary.

 All of the above are well within reach on my salary and/or savings alone – it’s not an issue of having enough money.
 But I’m concerned about the following, given such a large discrepancy between our finances: